ijcnn-ai/pap4649s1/README.md

 5. `Minimal-Hitting-Set-Algorithms-100K`: the same as the previous folder but we modified to generate 100K by using 20 threads to speed up the generating process as well as to have the diversification in terms of the generated support sets.
 6. `output_pmmcs`: folder that stores all the results of the binary datasets used in our experiments, each dataset has 3 different folders of depth d = {2, 3, 4}.
 7. `scripts`: folder contains all the necessary packages to generate the entire experiments used in our paper which we will briefly describe in the following paragraph.
-8. `bar_plot_max_depth_2.py bar_plot_max_depth_3.py bar_plot_max_depth_3.py`: scripts to run the comparison between the number of features used in a forest between our RF approach and the classical RF approach.
-9. `data.py dt.py maxSATdt_specific.py options.py`: scripts, we took from Hu et al. (https://gepgitlab.laas.fr/hhu/maxsat-decision-trees) by making some adjustments to adapt them with our usage in our experiment settings.
+8. `data.py dt.py maxSATdt_specific.py options.py`: scripts, we took from Hu et al. (https://gepgitlab.laas.fr/hhu/maxsat-decision-trees) by making some adjustments to adapt them with our usage in our experiment settings.
-10. `maxSATdt_specific_with_LAD_based.py`: scripts modified to integrate LAD into DT(exact) and DT(max) for running the experiments.
+9. `maxSATdt_specific_with_LAD_based.py`: scripts modified to integrate LAD into DT(exact) and DT(max) for running the experiments.
-11. `run_LAD_based_technique_with_CART.py`: script to run the comparison between (CART without LAD) vs (CART with LAD)
+10. `run_LAD_based_technique_with_CART.py`: script to run the comparison between (CART without LAD) vs (CART with LAD)

 ## A brief explanation for scripts package
 -**scripts/**: contains all the necessary packages that we will describe one by one following the alphabet order

 1. `dtencoder`: folder taken from Hu et al. (https://gepgitlab.laas.fr/hhu/maxsat-decision-trees) for adapting with their methods of DT(exact) and DT(max).
-2. `evaluation`: package contains all the evaluation pipelines to compare our method with the other SOTA methods including Dt(exact), DT(max) and classical RF.
+2. `evaluation`: package contains all the evaluation pipelines to compare our method with the other SOTA methods including Dt(exact) and DT(max).
 We will describe how to run it in detail in the following section
-3. `lad_based`: package contains the script to run our proposed LAD method before integrating it into Optimal DTs and RF
+3. `lad_based`: package contains the script to run our proposed LAD method before integrating it into Optimal DTs
 4. `subsets_ranking`: package contains the script to calculate the proposed merit score of a subset (support set) for binary dataset
 5. `utility`: package contains some useful scripts to help the scripts in the folder `evaluation`
 6. `utils`: contains scripts adapted from (https://gepgitlab.laas.fr/hhu/maxsat-decision-trees)